-Without knowing what you actually want, how can you chose a trainer?
+Without knowing what you actually want, how can you choose a trainer?
 And what is even worse how do you know you accomplish those goals if you don’t even know what they are?
-So if you want to lose few pounds look better in dress or suit, be more specific.
-Forget the pounds.
-Imagine how you will look and mainly how will you feel and what you’ll be doing?
-What will be your lifestyle?
-Will you be more active on holidays will be you active during the weekends, play tennis more then once a year, use your bike weekly, hike on the weekends etc….
-Get excited about the possibility get excited what it COULD be.
+Do you want to lose weight?
+Get a six pack?
+Gain muscle, get super strong, get ridd of the nagging knee pain so you can hike the Grind again?
+Be specific and get excited about the possibility of what it COULD be.
 What will you DO when you achieve your goal?

 2. Make time

 Most of good trainers will help you to carve out time from your busy schedule to allocate to training, meal preparation, stretching and other health and fitness related activities, however, you have to be the one doing your best to make it happen.
 I don’t know how many times I’ve heard from random people at the coffee shops or on transit “I need to get in shape but I don’t have the time, I’m so busy”.
 Yet the same people discuss in length the latest episode from tv show they watched last night.
 If it’s important for you you’ll make the time.
 If it is not you’ll make an excuse.

 Referrals are one of the most powerful and effective ways to find a great personal trainer.
 Ask friends or coworkers who are using personal trainers if they are happy with their trainer and if yes ask for their contact.
 The advantage is that you get “insider scoop” of what the trainer is like, his or her training style, personality, looks etc.